To Kill or Not to Kill… That is the Question

 What if there was a way you could have saner, safer rodent abatement; a solution that would not harm you, your family, pets, or the environment?
 Wouldn’t that be preferable to using cruel traps, ineffective repellants, mean cats, and deadly toxins?

 Eco-Clear Products has created a line of products produced in the USA, that are effective, yet safe for people, pets, wildlife, and livestock.
-Our flagship products, RatX and MouseX, are a non-toxic approach to getting rid of the rats and mice in your life… forever.
+Our flagship products, RatX and MouseX, are safe and effective approaches to getting rid of the rats and mice in your life… forever.

 RatX and MouseX are 100% effective, high-quality products guaranteed to be safe for your family, pets, and livestock.
 These easy solutions are used by professional exterminators who are concerned about the environment, as well as homeowners, ranchers, farmers, and others.
 Unlike most poisons, there are no special requirements or certifications for use, storage, or disposal.